What to Do With a Degree in Marketing

 What Can You Do With a Marketing Degree?

-As you prepare for college, there’s a good chance you’ve noticed quite a few people say they’re currently a marketing major or already a marketing graduate.
+As you prepare for college, there’s a good chance you’ve noticed quite a few people say they’re currently a business marketing major or already a marketing graduate.
 It’s a popular major, and for good reason.
 Quite simply, it has the potential to lead you to an array of successful career paths.

 However, getting an undergraduate degree in marketing isn’t like other majors in that it isn’t always obvious what comes next after completing your bachelor’s degree program.
 Yes, you could always transition straight into a marketing position or get your master’s degree, but there are also many other avenues you can explore.
 So what can you do with a degree in marketing?
 Let’s find out.